jewharton/awsig/README.md

 	//
 	// Important: if you intend to read the body, use vr.Reader() instead of r.Body.
 	//
-	// (5) Declare which checksums you want verified/computed:
-	sha1Req, err := awsig.NewChecksumRequest(awsig.AlgorithmSHA1, "ziEPrgmMDfQDTAAAQZuYfMjU4uc=")
+	// (5) Declare which checksums you want to be verified/computed: sha1Req, err := awsig.NewChecksumRequest(awsig.AlgorithmSHA1, "ziEPrgmMDfQDTAAAQZuYfMjU4uc=")
 	if err != nil {
 		…